gatsbyjs/gatsby/docs/docs/reference/release-notes/v4.11/index.md

 Check out the [V6 to V7 Migration Guide](/plugins/gatsby-source-shopify/#v6-to-V7-migration-guide) to learn more.
 Interested in contributing to Gatsby?
 Our [contributing section](/contributing/#how-to-contribute) has all the information you need.

-## React 18 RC
+## React 18

 The latest RC of React 18 introduced a breaking change in the SSR API.
 In this release we're at 100% compatibility again.
+Right on time for the official React 18 release.
 Make sure to read [How to Try React 18 in Gatsby](https://www.gatsbyjs.com/blog/how-to-try-react-18-in-gatsby) to get started.

 With React 18, you can start using Suspense, React.lazy and get your hands on the new concurrent mode to speed up your Gatsby website.
+More information can be found on [the React blog](https://reactjs.org/blog/2022/03/29/react-v18.html)

 ## Notable bugfixes & improvements